 Sign in

-Daisaku Masuno's questions to KDDI Corp (KDDIY) leadership • Q4 2025
+Daisaku Masuno's questions to KDDI (KDDIY) leadership • Q4 2025

 Question

-Daisaku Masuno of Nomura Securities inquired if future growth would stem from the steady accumulation of existing initiatives or if new transformative ideas are planned for the next mid-term plan.
-He also asked for the anticipated financial impact of the recent price plan revision for existing users.
+Daisaku Masuno of Nomura Securities praised KDDI's consistent execution and asked whether future growth would stem from the steady accumulation of existing initiatives or if new, larger ideas were being developed for the next mid-term plan.
+He also requested details on the anticipated sales and profit impact from the recent price plan revision, a first for existing users.

 Answer